ruyakubu/BUILD-AzureML-workshop/README.md

             shutil.copy2(src=os.path.join(tmp_output_dir, file_name), dst=os.path.join(args.model_output, file_name))
 ```

-Once you have defined you python code with the arguments and the main function to execute, we can create a compute to load the python to Azure Machine Learning components.
+Once you have defined the python code with the arguments and the main function to execute, we can create a component to load the python to Azure Machine Learning components.

-## Task 6: Create a job
+## Task 6: Create a component

 To define our training component, we’ll need to create a yaml file where we specified the component name, input, and output parameters; the location of the python code that trains the model; the command-line to execute the python code; and the environment to run the code.
-You can use Azure Machine Learning the Responsible AI’s out of the box curated environment: *AzureML-responsibleai-0.20-ubuntu20.04-py38-cpu*.
+You can use Azure Machine Learning’s out of the box curated environment: *AzureML-responsibleai-0.20-ubuntu20.04-py38-cpu*, used for Responsible AI jobs.
 Then use the client session to register the component definition in workspace components.

 ```python
 from azure.ai.ml import load_component